-As a Church School we have a form of worship every day.
-Worship takes place either as a whole school (via Zoom or Microsoft teams) or in classes.
+As a Church School we offer the opportunity for Collective worship every day.
+Worship takes place either as a whole school or in classes.

 English and Maths are taught as subjects but are also embedded in other subjects across the school day.

 When delivering our curriculum in mixed year group classes we ensure that each child will cover all aspects of the National Curriculum during their time in the relevant Key Stage.